-9. CONCLUSIONS
+9. Conclusions

 This deliverable develops the data management plan of HOOP project.
 They have been identified and classified the different datasets of the project.
 These data comprise an important amount of PDA reports, classified according to their area of knowledge.
-The data are mainly in format text and numerical (.docx, .pdf, .xlsx), but it will be also generated multimedia materials (videos, webinars, presentations) and tools.
+The data are mainly in format text and numerical (.docx, .pdf, .xlsx), but they are also generated multimedia materials (videos, webinars, presentations) and tools.

-Most of the data are deliverable reports, whose classification is stated in the Grant Agreement.
-The reports and other materials falling outside this classification will be evaluated according to the exploitation plan (IPR) and ethical issues (protection of personal data) before making them public, but following the principles of "as open as possible, as closed as necessary".
+Most of the data are included in deliverable reports, whose classification is stated in the Grant Agreement.
+The treatment of data from reports and other materials falling outside this classification will be evaluated according to the exploitation plan (IPR) and ethical issues (protection of personal data) before making them public, but following the principles of "as open as possible, as closed as necessary".
 The main mean for making the results available to the public are the online platforms, being the Urban Circular Bioeconomy Hub the platform hosting others.
 HOOP is expected to generate a considerable amount of reports and materials.